bioperl/bioperl.github.io/howtos/Glyphs.md

 ```

 The new glyph is named "multihourglass".
-Its definition is '''exactly''' the same as the original hourglass glyph, with one critical change: Instead of inheriting from Bio::Graphics::Glyph::box, it inherits from Bio::Graphics::Glyph::segments.
+Its definition is *exactly* the same as the original hourglass glyph, with one critical change: Instead of inheriting from Bio::Graphics::Glyph::box, it inherits from Bio::Graphics::Glyph::segments.

 To exercise the new glyph, we can use the script shown in Example 10.

-'''Example 10.
-A script to exercise the multihourglass glyph'''
+*Example 10.
+A script to exercise the multihourglass glyph*

 ```perl